sal55/langs/QLang/readme.md

 Currently Q has support for type categories I will designate as **V**, **T** and **B**

-Broadly, V are tagged, variant types.
-T are low-level static types, as might be found in lower-level APIs.
+Broadly, V are tagged (and 'boxed'), variant types.
+T are low-level ('unboxed') static types, as might be found in lower-level APIs.
 B are bit types.

 Everything is Q is done via V types, which includes: